cancerberoSgx/misc-utils-of-mine/misc-utils-of-mine-generic/README.md

-Miscellaneous utilities for JavaScript/TypeScript

-...that I have to include in all my projects  - browser or node.js - so I'm packing all of them here.
+Big collection of miscellaneous utilities, compatible with browser and node.js

-These should work on all environments, Browse and node.js and even others like rhino, etc.
+These should work on all es5 compatible environments, Browse and node.js and even others like rhino, etc, since are pure JavaScript.

 ## API